MZPico/.github/profile/README.md

   **On-the-Fly Quick Disk mode** → a directory on internal Flash or SD behaves as a Quick Disk.

 - **RAM Disk Emulator**
-  Applications that expect a RAM disk can use the emulated version seamlessly.
+  RAM disks of various types can be emulated.

 - **Minimal Hardware Required**
-  A Raspberry Pi Pico soldered to a small PCB is enough.
+  A Raspberry Pi Pico soldered to a small PCB is enough to start.
   Micro SD slot is optional and will be used by firmware if present.

 - **Highly Configurable**
-  - One shared firmware for all boards
+  - One shared firmware base for all boards
   - Editable configuration text file
   - Multiple virtual devices on user-defined ports